African Americans in Atlanta: Demographics

 According to U.S. census data, the Atlanta area has the second largest population of Blacks, only behind the New York City area.
+The Atlanta area surpassed the Chicago area in 2010 for the second largest Black population.

 There is a Black Jamaican community in Atlanta.
 Jamaicans are concentrated in Stone Mountain, Decatur, Lithonia and Snellville.
 There is also a Black Haitian community in Atlanta.

 African-born Blacks in Atlanta are mostly from Eritrea, Ethiopia, Ghana, Somalia, Liberia, Kenya and Nigeria.

 Many suburbs of Atlanta such as south and western suburbs including Henry County, Stone Mountain, Fayetteville, and Douglasville house a fast growing Black population.

 According to LendingTree, 11.3% of businesses in Atlanta are Black-owned, which is the highest rate in the United States.

 More than 11,000 Black millionaires live in Atlanta.

 Political activism

 In 1870, William Finch and George Graham became the first African Americans to be elected to the Atlanta Board of Aldermen (now the Atlanta City Council), and no other until the election of Q. V. Williamson to the Board in 1966.
 Since 1973, Atlanta has consistently elected Black mayors, and two in particular have been prominent on the national stage, Andrew Young and Maynard Jackson.
 Jackson was elected with the support of the predominantly white business community, including the chairmen of Coca-Cola, Citizens & Southern National Bank, the Trust Company of Georgia, and architect and Peachtree Center developer John Portman.
 They were hopeful that a new progressive coalition would be forged between downtown and City Hall; but they were not prepared for the level of support for the goals of the Black community that the mayor provided through support for minority-based businesses and for neighborhood-based organizations.

 Carolyn Long Banks became the first Black woman to serve on the Atlanta City Council in 1980.

 The Metro Atlanta counties of: Fulton, DeKalb, Cobb, Gwinnett, Clayton, Rockdale, Newton, Henry, and Douglas are each governed by a county commission that is chaired by an African- American.
 The position of chair is elected countywide.
 The remaining district level members of each respective county commission are also majority African-American.

 Since then, there has been "a sometimes uneasy partnership between Black political clout and White financial power that has helped Atlanta move closer to its goal of becoming a world-class city."